Jota66/datasharing/README.md

-##This was forked after the time i was meant to, with the only intent to keep the text with me for reading afterwards.
+##This was forked after the time i was meant to.

 How to share data with a statistician
 ===========